mehmed18q/mehmed18q/README.md

-- 👋 Hi, I’m mehmed18q
+- 👋 Hi, I’m Sadeq
-- 👀 I’m interested in ...
+- 👀 I’m interested in Backend
+- ✌ I’m Eager to Python and C#
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Google
-- 📫 How to reach me ...
+- 📫 How to Reach me, just enter my site at http://sadeqkiumarsi.ir/

 <!---
 mehmed18q/mehmed18q is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.